Table Of Contents

 Determine Every Type of Connection You Could Possibly Want.

-This is probably THE single most important step, and will save you a ton of headache later when you inevitably get bombarded by the thousands of receivers that are out there.
+This is probably THE single most important step and will save you a ton of headaches later when you inevitably get bombarded by the thousands of receivers that are out there.

 Before you do anything, I would suggest that you NOT go researching receivers right away.
-It will only confused the h** out of you.
+It will only confuse the h** out of you.

 What will I be connecting this receiver to?